I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 It was a promethean task.

 I had been working continuously, building up and taking down, for 24 months straight.
 The result was massive injuries in my shoulders, hip and knees.
 I was incapacitated and couldn’t move for three months.
+It was mid pandemic.
+I was beside myself that we had to leave during this global catastrophe with no where to go.

 By the middle of the Pandemic we had been living rough for almost 9 months, moving daily from parking lot to parking lot.
 Occasionally I would find a field where I could park for a week or so until some park ranger came and moved me along.
 I ran the bus on a solar cell that my fan base had crowd funded for us and during the summer months.
 We were literally running the bus using solar panels connecting us to that great fusion reactor in the sky.